JoshuaKasa/DASO/README.md

 DASO uses the YouTube API to search for the song you want to listen to, so you can use any name you want, as long as it exists on YouTube.
 Remember tho, to provide a name, else you will get an error.

+### Keybinds

+DASO has some keybinds that you can use to control it while it's running.
+Here's a list of them:

+- `space` to pause/play the song
+- `ctrl + c` to stop the song and exit DASO
+- `arrow up` to increase the volume
+- `arrow down` to decrease the volume

 ## Important

 The neat thing about DASO is that it doesn't download the song you want to listen to, it just streams it from YouTube.
 Another important note is that you can't listen to Lives _for now_, I'm trying to figure out how to do it, if someone knows how to, you can [contribute](#contributing)!